 Attend a 12-hour Standard Mental Health First Aid (SMHFA) Course This course teaches first aid skills for adult members of the public to give initial help to adults experiencing mental health problems, in a mental health crisis situation, or in the early stages of a mental illness.
-Please see flyer for more information.
-Please contact
+Please see flyer and registration form attached for

 Please see attached posters for upcoming events for Mental Health Week.
 MHW 2018 poster – community events new SLIP Launch of Suicide Prevention Strategy